-Only use suitable disinfectants as sold by the specialist trade.
+- > Only use suitable disinfectants as sold by the specialist trade. - The disinfectant must meet national regulations and be approved (if required).

-- Collect any emerging mixture of water and disinfectant for correct disposal. - Empty the water system. - Close all drain holes and drain cocks. - Fill mixture of water and disinfectant into the water tank.
+- ▷ Collect any emerging mixture of water and disinfectant for correct disposal. - Empty the water system. - Close all drain holes and drain cocks. - Fill mixture of water and disinfectant into the water tank.
 Observe the manufacturer's instructions regarding the mixing ratio. - Open the drain cocks one by one. - Leave the drain cocks open until the mixture of water and disinfectant has reached the respective drain. - Close the drain cocks. - Set all the water taps to "Hot" and open them. - Leave the water taps open until the mixture of water and disinfectant has reached the drain. - Set all water taps to "Cold" and open them. - Leave the water taps open until the mixture of water and disinfectant has reached the drain. - Close all water taps. - Flush the toilet several times.